MeshJS/midnight-escrow-system/README.md

-# Escrow System
+# Midnight Escrow System

-**Built on Midnight Network**

-## About

-This is a decentralized escrow system built on the Midnight Network using Compact smart contracts.
+Decentralized escrow system built on the Midnight Network using Compact smart contracts.
 The escrow contract enables secure, trustless transactions by holding funds in escrow until conditions are met.

 ### Key Features